4. Synopsis of rules of entry - DAWA - Decanter

 Shipping your wine

-When sending your samples to JAS Forwarding, it is your responsibility to ensure they arrive in good condition.
-You are responsible for the payment of all duties, excise, and VAT incurred as a result of shipping.

-Consolidated Shipments
+Consolidated shipments

-We recommend that you use our consolidated shipping service, depending on the country from which your wine samples will be sent.
+We recommend that you use our consolidated shipping service.
 This will be a more cost effective method and will help ensure the safe arrival of your wines.
-Please visit www.decanterawards.com/dawa/shipping for more information on your consolidated shipping options and deadlines.
+Please visit the consolidated shipping page for more information.
 It is your responsibility to pay all delivery charges up to our appointed consolidated shipping agent’s warehouse.

 Couriers

 If you are unable to use the consolidated shipping service, we recommend that you use a shipper that allows you to track your delivery to confirm that your wines have arrived.
-Please ensure that you inform your courier that you, as the consignor or sender, will pay all duties, VAT, and tax.
+Please ensure that you inform your courier that you, as the consignor or sender, will pay all duties, VAT and tax.

 Import Declaration

 Although duty/tax is exempted, import declaration is necessary.
 Wines should be Delivered Duty Paid (DDP), therefore instruction to complete the import declaration should be given to your forwarder/courier company.
 Submitters should also be responsible for any fees related to the import declaration.
 Packing list and documents showing CIF value of the wines along with the Airway Bill/Bill of lading are usually required for the import declaration process.
-Any penalty and additional cost incurred from the non-compliance of declaration requirement in HK will be borne by the Submitters.
-JAS Forwarding can also provide the import declaration services (and the import transportation services) on behalf of the submitters in case their own service providers may not provide the services.
-But it may be subject to a handling fee.
+Any penalty and additional cost incurred from the non-compliance of declaration requirement in HK will be borne by the submitters.
+JAS Forwarding can also provide import declaration services (and import transportation services) on behalf of the submitter in case their own service providers may not provide these services.
+Additional services may be subject to a handling fee.

 Do I Need To Insure My Wine?